-There are seven sites at the campground found within the park.
+There are seven RV-friendly sites at the campground.
 Four of the sites have electrical and water hookups, and the other three have no hookups.
-All of the sites have a fire pit and picnic table.
-The campground is also pet friendly.
+All of the sites have a fire pit with a grill, a lantern hanger, and a picnic table.
+The campground is also pet-friendly.
 Just make sure that you keep your dog on a leash at all times.

 Seasonal activities in Lake Frierson State Park

 Go ahead and toss the floaties and other beach and swim toys in the camper before heading out to Lake Frierson.
 Although the park does not have an actual swimming beach, you are allowed to swim anywhere except by the boat ramp or dock.
 There is no lifeguard on duty either, so understand that you will be swimming at your own risk.
 During the summer, the lake makes a fantastic place to cool off after a day of hiking or biking the trails.

 Lake Frierson State Park is known for having some of the best fishing in the area.
 You’ll find a wide range of different fish species in the lake such as crappie, bream, saugeye, bass, and bream.
 The fishing is also excellent year-round, so anglers will get plenty of bites no matter when they choose to visit the park.
 You can take a boat out onto the water using the boat launch.
 The park has fishing piers, in case you want to fish from the shore.
 There’s also a bait shop, and fishing boats are available for rental.